Illustrative Scenario: Government Agency Secures Classified Communications

 Conclusion

-This case study demonstrates that government agencies can successfully implement quantum-resistant security measures to protect classified communications against sophisticated threats, including “harvest now, decrypt later” attacks.
-By taking a comprehensive approach that combines zero-trust principles with post-quantum cryptography, this federal agency has established a security foundation that will withstand the advent of quantum computing.
+This scenario illustrates that government agencies can implement quantum-resistant security measures to protect classified communications against sophisticated threats, including “harvest now, decrypt later” attacks.
+By taking a comprehensive approach that combines zero-trust principles with post-quantum cryptography, a federal agency would establish a security foundation that withstands the advent of quantum computing.

-The modular and scalable design of the solution allows for extension to other government departments, providing a pathway for broader adoption of quantum-resistant security across government.
-The custom compliance documentation bridges current security standards with future quantum security requirements, creating a framework that other agencies can follow.
+The modular and scalable design of the solution would allow for extension to other government departments, providing a pathway for broader adoption of quantum-resistant security across government.
+The custom compliance documentation would bridge current security standards with future quantum security requirements, creating a framework that other agencies can follow.